Chronic Kidney Disease (CKD) Treatment | Stages, Diagnosis & Cost

 Medical History

 Taking a comprehensive medical history is the cornerstone of CKD diagnosis.
 The purpose of this step is to uncover potential causes of kidney damage, identify risk factors, and determine the chronicity of symptoms.
-CKD is most commonly caused by long-standing conditions such as diabetes mellitus and hypertension.
-Therefore, the nephrologist begins by assessing whether the patient has been diagnosed with these conditions, for how long, and whether they have been adequately managed.
-A history of poor glycemic control or uncontrolled blood pressure significantly raises suspicion for chronic kidney involvement.
+Chronic kidney disease (CKD) is often linked to long-term illnesses such as diabetes mellitus and hypertension.
+Because of this, the nephrologist first checks whether the patient has these conditions, how long they have been present, and how well they have been controlled over time.
+Poor control of blood sugar levels or persistently high blood pressure can increase the likelihood of kidney damage and may point toward chronic kidney involvement.

 Physical Examination